 - You may expect a hike of at least 20% in your PMP Certification salary which is one of the very alluring PMP Benefits

 - You may check out the PMP Salary you would get by industry, experience, location etc. If you are in the USA in the pharma sector, you may be making $125000 while a PMP in Canada may earn up to $ 115000 when working in Agriculture/Mining.
 However, if you are in India, you may earn INR 1800,000.

 - Another one of the PMP Benefits is that you would be recognized among your peers and join the elite club of PMPs who have global recognition for their knowledge.

 - As a project manager, this project manager certification would help you have better chances of completing the projects successfully.

 Watch our “What are the PMP® Certification Benefits?” video

 PMP Benefits do not end there, let us define the other PMP benefits, which are more intangible than the salary and the job prospects, but equally important:

 - When speaking to clients or other stakeholders, you speak the same language and PMI jargon as them.
-Therefore, you become effective in communication which is key to project success which is yet another PMP Benefits for you
+Therefore, you become effective in communication which is key to project success.

 - For your career growth, you can contribute to project management community as a volunteer with PMI.
 Moreover, other PMP Benefits include opportunities to network with other professionals and share the best practices with other PMPs